allamo123/laravel-grapes/README.md

 ## About Laravel Grapes

-Laravel Grapes is a library for laravel framework, that offer cms drag and drop page builder for frontend that help user to change all frontend and content just in simple click.
+Laravel Grapes is a library for laravel framework, that offer cms drag and drop page builder for frontend that help user to change all frontend and content just in simple clics.